Frequently Asked Questions

 See tips on our web site on how to challenge your assessmemt

 We are considering installing a geothermal unit.
-Would this be considered an improvement and raise our assessed value and therefore our property taxes (or more of a repair /replacement like if you were to replace a furnace)
+Would this be considered an improvement and raise our assessed value and therefore our property taxes or is this considered more of a repair /replacement as if you were to replace a furnace?

-We asked this question of assessors and here is a reply we received: "The question of adding value for this is determined by each assessor.
+One assessor we asked replied: "The question of adding value for this is determined by each assessor.
 I would select geo-thermal as the heat source in the property inventory, but not add additional value for it."

 You must first check with your local assessor to see if the municipality allows such exemptions.
 The assessor can then let you know the procedure for that particular jurisdiction.
-There may be no additional assessment to the property and added as an additional heat source.
-They may also be asked to enter into a contract of payment in lieu of taxes.
-This isexplained in RPTL 487.
+There may be no additional assessment to the property and it will be added as an additional heat source.
+You may also be asked to enter into a contract of payment in lieu of taxes.

 How do I find comparables for a house that is unfinished?

 A new house is assessed by the percentage of whatever is completed by the evaluation date.
 The best way to find comparables for an unfinished home is to find properties that would be the same type and size of what your property would be when finished.
 Once found, figure the percentage of what the property is finished and then take that percentage of the comparison properties.
 (If your property is 50% completed at the time of evaluation, see what the comparable property would be at 50%).
 The land value is another issue.
 We are hearing that people are being assessed for what land "could be" and not for what "it is".
 In most areas you would need a minimum of 10 acres and show an income of about $20,000 for land to get an Agricultural Exemption.
 If the mountain side can not be used for anything, you can argue that it should be "wasteland or woodland" depending on what the land is.